About the New Opportunities Waiver

 The NOW is only appropriate for those individuals whose health and welfare can be assured via an Individual Support Plan and for whom home and community-based waiver services represent a least restrictive treatment alternative.
 The NOW is intended to provide specific, activity focused services rather than continuous custodial care.

-- Be three years of age or older,
+- Be 3 years of age or older AND

 How to Apply

-Individuals who are interested in being added to the RFSR for the NOW should contact their local District/Authority.
 The application process does not begin until a waiver slot becomes available.
-At that time, medical and financial determinations will be completed simultaneously to verify that the person has a developmental disability and meets the financial and medical/psychological requirements for an Intermediate Care Facility for the Developmentally Disabled (ICF/DD).
+At that time, medical and financial determinations will be completed simultaneously to verify that the person has a developmental disability and meets the financial and medical/psychological requirements for an Intermediate Care Facility for the Intellectually Disable (ICF/ID).

 Get more information on how OCDD is working to ensure services in the NOW waiver are available to meet support needs of people receiving services, click here.